aiidalab/ansible-playbook-aiidalab-server/README.md

 ### Server

 - A server running Ubuntu 18.04 with open ports 22 (ssh), 80 (http) and 443 (https).
-- passwordless ssh access to the server via ssh key
+- SSH access to the server via passwordless private SSH key.
+  The user must have `sudo` rights.

 For instructions on how to set up cloud services, see [here](https://tljh.jupyter.org/en/latest/index.html).